Are you looking for the best bread maker reviews? You have come to the perfect place.

 2. Bread shape

 This is purely based on your preference.
-Do you want the traditional rectangular loaf of bread?
+Do you want the traditional large rectangular loaf of bread?
 Perhaps you prefer bread that’s round or square.

 Do you want bread that stand vertically or lays horizontally?
 Note that in order to make horizontal loaves, the machine needs to have 2 kneading blades in order to properly mix and knead ingredients.